Yulia Putintseva: 2012–2015: Years of improvements, federation switch

-2016–17: French Open quarterfinalist, first WTA final, top 30
+2016–2017: French Open quarterfinalist, first WTA Tour final, top 30

 Putintseva turned back on the track in 2016.
-At the Australian Open, she reached her first Grand Slam third round, after two wins in the main draw, including win over former number one, Caroline Wozniacki.
-Right after that, she reached semifinals of the Taiwan Open, where she lost to Venus Williams.
+At the Australian Open, she reached her first major third round after two wins in the main draw, including a win over former No. 1, Caroline Wozniacki.
+Right after that, she reached the semifinals of the Taiwan Open, where she lost to Venus Williams.
 At Indian Wells, after defeating Peng Shuai and Kristina Mladenovic, Putintseva lost to Serena Williams in the third round.
 In April, she reached her first Premier-level quarterfinal at the Charleston Open, where she again defeated Venus Williams.
 She followed this with a quarterfinal at the Morocco Open.
-At the French Open, she reached her first Grand Slam quarterfinal, however, was beaten by Serena Williams.
+At the French Open, she reached her first major quarterfinal, however, was beaten by Serena Williams.
 This helped her break through to the top 50 for the first time.
 She then reached another semifinal, at the Washington Open, but lost to Yanina Wickmayer.
 At the Pan Pacific Open, she made her second career top-10 win, defeating Madison Keys in the first round.

 In the early beginning of the 2017 season, Putintseva reached her first WTA Tour singles final at the St. Petersburg Trophy.
 On the path to the final, she made two top-10 wins over world No. 8 Svetlana Kuznetsova, and No. 5 Dominika Cibulková, before she lost to Kristina Mladenovic.
-She then defeated world No. 15 and former top 10 player, Timea Bacsinszky, at the Qatar Open but then lost to Monica Puig.
+She then defeated world No. 15 and former top 10 player, Timea Bacsinszky, at the Qatar Ladies Open but then lost to Monica Puig.
 At the French Open, she did not repeat previous year result, losing to Garbiñe Muguruza in the third round.
-During the year, she also reached quarterfinals at the Nuremberg Cup and Japan Open.
+During the year, she also reached the quarterfinals at the Nuremberg Cup and Japan Women's Open.